Go, Go, Second Time Virgin

-Go, Go, Second Time Virgin (ゆけゆけ二度目の処女, Yuke Yuke Nidome no Shojo) is a 1969 Japanese film by Kōji Wakamatsu.
+Go, Go, Second Time Virgin (ゆけゆけ二度目の処女, Yuke Yuke Nidome no Shojo) is a 1969 Japanese pink film directed by Kōji Wakamatsu.

+The film revolves around a seventeen year-old girl named Poppo, who was raped by four teenage boys in a rooftop of an apartment building.
+She meets a mysterious boy named Tsukio, and both share their sexual traumas and fears, with fatal consequences.

 Plot

-Poppo, a teenage girl, is raped by four boys on the roof of a seven-story apartment building.
-She asks them to kill her, but they mock her and leave.
-Tsukio, a teenage boy, has been watching the rape passively.
+Poppo, a teenage girl, is carried by four teenage boys to the roof of an apartment building and raped by them all.
+The next morning, she asks them to kill her, but they mock her and one rapes her again.
+Tsukio, another teenage boy, has been watching the rape passively.
 Over the course of a day and a night, Poppo and Tsukio begin a relationship, telling each other of their troubled past and philosophizing about their fate.
-Poppo describes an earlier rape shown in flashback.
-In a color flashback, Tsukio tells of his own recent sexual abuse at the hands of a neighboring foursome, all of whom he has stabbed to death.
+Poppo describes an earlier rape shown in flashback and tells Tsukio that her parents had killed themselves on separate occasions, when she was a child.
+In a colour flashback, Tsukio tells of his own recent sexual abuse at the hands of a neighboring foursome, all of whom he has stabbed to death.
 Poppo repeatedly asks Tsukio to kill her, but he refuses.

 When the gang returns and again rapes Poppo, Tsukio kills each of them and their three girlfriends.
 While he is doing this, Poppo follows him complaining that he refuses her request, yet is killing the gang.
 The story ends with Poppo and Tsukio both jumping off the apartment roof to their deaths.